boschglobal/luisy/docs/source/testing.rst

 =======

-The module :py:mod:`luisy.testing` provides helpers to test pipelines end-to-end for test szenarious.
+The module :py:mod:`luisy.testing` provides helpers to test pipelines end-to-end for test scenarios.

 Run a pipeline
 --------------

-This is how a test case may look like this:
+This is how a test case may look like:

 .. code-block:: python